Sign in

 What causes oil seals to fail?

-Common causes include wear, improper installation, and exposure to extreme temperatures.
+Common failure reasons include wear and tear, improper installation, and exposure to extreme temperatures.

 Are oil seals universal?

-No, oil seals vary by size, material, and application.
-Always select a seal compatible with your vehicle.
+No, oil seals differ based on size, material, and application.
+It is crucial to select a seal that matches your vehicle's specifications.

 Can I replace an oil seal myself?